 What Is a Podcast Network?

-Podcast networks are aggregates of podcasts that are grouped together to allow the sponsors to advertise within a sole network.
-Usually, the networks will group related podcasts together, but some networks are made up of very diverse podcast topics but are still grouped together with the same advertisers.
+Podcast networks are collections of podcasts that are grouped together.
+Grouping podcasts together can be great for cross-promotion among the shows and advertising.
+Networks can provide a one-stop-shop for brands wanting to simplify the process by having one contact, but still provide the flexibility of working with multiple podcasts.
+Usually, the networks will group related podcasts together according to similar topics, such as parenting, but some networks are made up of very diverse podcast topics but are still grouped together with the same advertisers.

 Why Are Podcast Networks Beneficial?

 When deciding whether you should join a podcast network, you must examine the benefits you will receive from joining other podcasters in the network.
+Generally speaking, joining a podcat network should help your show grow faster.
 Below are some of the most common reasons that podcasters decide to join podcast networks:

 - Networking opportunities